fhalde/fauxspark/README.md

 00:00:02: [main        ] job completed successfully
 00:00:02: [report      ] {"utilization": 0.7940439222567488, "runtime": 2.5187523560608693}
 ```
 Since our simulation is now stochastic (using random inputs), the outputs will constantly vary.
 You can't rely on any single run to draw conclusions.
-You run thousands of simulations to form a statistically significant result.
+In simulations, it's common to run thousands of simulations to form a statistically significant result.

-> Randomness is seemingly chaotic, yet inherently consistent

-Suppose we anticipate that our dataset will skew over the coming months, and your team wants to plan capacity to minimize wasted cost (1 − utilization) while maintaining the target SLA.
-You could write a optimization function such as [this](https://github.com/fhalde/fauxspark/blob/main/fauxspark/main.py#L203).
+Suppose we anticipate that our dataset will skew over the coming months, and your team wants to plan capacity to minimize wasted cost (1 − utilization) while maintaining a target SLA.
+A simple way to approach this is using a optimizer function such as this [this](https://github.com/fhalde/fauxspark/blob/main/fauxspark/main.py#L203).

 This function takes two inputs

 - utilization
 - runtime

-and performs 10k simulations for each cluster configuration and selects the ones where the p90 of 10k sim runtimes & waste (1-utilization) is below the target SLA and wasted budget.
+and performs 10k simulations for each cluster configuration and filters the ones where the p90 of 10k sim runtimes & waste (1-utilization) was below the target SLA and wasted budget.
 I chose p90 arbitrarily for this example.

 Let's be ambitious